 - Fast and Furious 9 Whatever It's Called (2021)Pretty much everyone that was in more than one of these movies shows up at some point and it's fun.
 I think the only recurring character they missed was Hobbs-- even Hector and Vince were there, in the background of a flashback.
 Thankfully they didn't shemp Brian in but they did talk about him as a living chararcter and they show his car driving up to the barbeque at the end.
 The most noteable comeback was Han, who comes back from the dead, or rather, it was revealed that he didn't really die.
 That's something the fans were asking for and the writers capitulated.
 I sort of hope this is the last one of these because I think this is just about as crazy as I want these movies to get- they go to space, and they start to toy with idea "do we have mutant powers?".
 If they do another one there's going to be a time machine, dinosaurs, cyborgs, aliens... it's going to be a shit show.

 - Space Jam Revisited Or Whatever (2021)Really weird modern movie.
 The basic idea of the movie is that a sentient computer program created by Warner Brothers wants to "scan in" Lebron James so he can "star in" aka be shemped in to new media for all eternity.* Shemping is when a filmmaker uses a stand-in instead of the original actor.
 Named after Shemp Howard, who passed away in the middle of a Three Stooges shoot and was replaced by an unconvincing stand-in.
 Bela Lugosi famously got shemped in Plan Nine From Outer Space, and Crispin Glover won a huge lawsuit when they shemped him for Back To The Future 2.
 He rejects the idea as "the stupidest thing he's ever heard", which makes the program mad, resulting in the program pulling Lebron and his kid, Tron-like, into the computer, where he has to play a high-stakes basketball game against the program. the game is live-streamed.
 For his team he's allowed to choose from anyone in the Warner Serververse, basically any property they control, but he randomly links up with Bugs Bunny first, who steers the team into being just Looney Tunes, when it could've been Superman, the Flash, etc..
-There are a TONNNN of crossovers, and half the crowd was just easter eggs for the parents: Danny Devito's Penguin from Batman Forever, King Kong, Clockwork Orange guys (???), Jabber Jaw, Herculoids...
+Spoiler: everything works out, but if it didn't then the blame would fall squarely on Bugs Bunny for choosing such a cockamamie team.
+There are a TONNNN of crossovers, and half the crowd at the big game was just easter eggs for the parents: Danny Devito's Penguin from Batman Forever, King Kong, Clockwork Orange guys (???), Jabber Jaw, Herculoids...
 A record-breaking amount of shemps for a movie where the main character's main fight is "don't get shemped".
 Although at one point Lebron is flying a spaceship through the Serververse in wonder of how many incredible things there are in there-- making the whole movie seem like a flex, against Disney I guess.
-At one point the evil AI turns the traditionally animated Looney Tunes into modern CGI versions and they all hate it.
+At one point the evil AI turns the traditionally animated Looney Tunes into modern CGI versions and they are all humiliated by it.
 I don't understand how you could make this movie without realizing that the villains in the movie are the people that made the movie.

 - Old (2021)This movie is so bad I thought that the movie being bad was part of the movie- I mean at first I thought the spooky reveal was going to explain why everyone had completely no depth.
 Almost very character formally announces their name and occupation to every other character, and for situations where that wasn't viable, they had a little kid whose quirky thing was saying "what's your name and what do you do for a job?". it's like the weakest scriptwriting you could possibly imagine.
 The twister at the end was completely insipid and then it cuts to the two main people in a helicopter talking to a cop who says "well, we arrested everyone down there".
 Thanks man, I would've gone nuts without that closure.
 I saw this (double feature with Space Jam) with a crew at the drive in, my first theatre experience since March 2020.
 Both movies sucked but it was so nice to go to the drive in.
 The car next to us was an 8 year old's birthday party and when they started singing happy birthday my crew joined in too.
 Then the birthday girl and her mom came over and gave us cupcakes.
 They were both smiling so big, it was really sweet.
 Yellow cake, fudge frosting, rainbow sprinkles.